Joba Chamberlain: 2010–2013

 In January 2012, the Yankees and Chamberlain agreed on a one-year, non-guaranteed contract worth approximately $1.675 million.
 On March 22, 2012, Chamberlain injured his right leg while bouncing on a trampoline in a Tampa jump center; he suffered an open dislocation of his ankle.
 Initial reports indicated that he had lost so much blood that onlookers at the scene feared that he might bleed to death.
-Chamberlain, however, later discredited these accusations during a press conference stating that he never suffered any life-threatening injury nor did he lose much blood.
-Chamberlain began the 2012 season on the 60-day disabled list due to the ankle injury, and he was recovering from the Tommy John surgery he had previously.
+Chamberlain, however, later discredited these accusations during a press conference, stating that he never suffered any life-threatening injury nor did he lose much blood.
+Chamberlain began the 2012 season on the 60-day disabled list due to the ankle injury, while also continuing to recover from Tommy John surgery.

 He returned on August 1, 2012, against the Baltimore Orioles.

-In the top of the 12th inning of Game 4 of the 2012 American League Division Series, Chamberlain was struck on the elbow by a broken bat by Matt Wieters of the Orioles and left the game.
+During the last two months of the season, Chamberlain was primarily used in the seventh inning.
+He was included on the team's postseason roster.
+In the top of the 12th inning in Game 4 of the 2012 American League Division Series, Chamberlain was struck on the elbow by a broken bat by Matt Wieters of the Orioles and left the game.
 Despite his injury, the Yankees won the series over Baltimore in five games, but were swept in the 2012 American League Championship Series by the Detroit Tigers.

-On May 2, 2013, Chamberlain was placed on the 15-day disabled list with a right oblique strain.
+Chamberlain started off the 2013 well, but was soon out of action by the end of April.
+On May 2, 2013, he was placed on the 15-day disabled list with a right oblique strain.
 He was activated from the DL on May 28, 2013.

-On September 5, 2013, Chamberlain was ejected for the second time in his major league career in a 9–8 Yankees loss against the Red Sox.
+On September 5, 2013, Chamberlain was ejected for the second time in his career during a 9–8 loss against the Red Sox.
 With Jacoby Ellsbury on second after a stolen base and Shane Victorino at the plate with one out in the 10th inning, Victorino attempted to check his swing on a 1–2 pitch.
 First base umpire Joe West said Victorino did not swing and Victorino then singled in the go-ahead run on the very next pitch.
 Chamberlain was then ejected by West for arguing the check swing call after being removed from the game.